Marcelo-Diament/store-block/README.md

 ### Adding the new block to store home

-Just add the component ( `countdown.title` in our lesson) in the blocks property of `./store-theme/store/blocks/home/home.jsonc` .
+Just add the component ( `countdown.title` in our lesson) in the block's property of `./store-theme/store/blocks/home/home.jsonc` .

 ___